The recent frosty mornings reminds us that winter has finally arrived, and disruption due to the weather is highly likely over the next few months.

 In the absence of a contractual clause confirming that employees will only be paid for work done, and in the absence of a clause allowing you to make deductions from an employee’s pay, you may find that employees issue proceedings for unlawful deduction from wages if you withhold their pay.
 Again, in these circumstances it is therefore sensible to offer the employee the choice of taking the day as unpaid leave or annual leave.
 Once they have indicated one or the other they will have accepted the position and will be unable to dispute it at a later date.

-You may also want to consider whether it is possible for your employees to work from home on days that they are unable to travel.
+You may also want to consider whether it is possible for your employees to work from home or another more local workplace on days that they are unable to travel.

 You need to ensure that there is a consistent approach throughout the company.